Translational Immunology Lab

 Immunosuppression in the tumor microenvironment

 The landscape of immune cells infiltrating tumors is highly complex.
-We recently identified unprecedented cellular players mediating immunosuppression and driving disease progression in several human cancers’ microenvironment.
-We found that the differentiation and function of a subset of highly suppressive effector regulatory T (Treg) cells is governed by the expression of two key transcription factors: interferon regulatory factor 4, IRF4 (Alvisi et al., J Clin Invest, 2020), and mesenchyme homeobox-1, MEOX-1 (MEOX-1; Alvisi et al., J Hepatol, 2022).
+We recently identified unprecedented cellular players mediating immunosuppression and driving disease progression in the microenvironment of several human cancers.
+We found that the differentiation and function of a subset of highly suppressive effector regulatory T (Treg) cells governs disease progression in several human tumors (Alvisi et al., J Clin Invest, 2020), including cholangiocarcinoma (Alvisi et al., J Hepatol, 2022).
 A major question is how Tregs sustain chronic activation and resist exhaustion and senescence.
 We will address this by using novel sequencing and proteomic technologies applied to primary patients’ samples.